gedankenstuecke/oh_data_uploader/INSTALL.md

 This should give you a development server up and running on `http://0.0.0.0:5000`.
-On `http://0.0.0.0:5000/project-admin/` you should fine the project admin interface, you can log into it using the `ADMIN_PASSWORD` you set above.
+On `http://0.0.0.0:5000/project-admin/` you should fine the project admin interface, you can login to it using the `ADMIN_PASSWORD` you set above.

 ## FAQ